lyonsinbeta/lyonsinbeta.github.io/_posts/2014-02-05-the-registrar-is-drm-for-education.markdown

 1. institutional inertia
 1. etc.

-Institutions that continue with the ivory tower gate keepers of knowledge model are going to find themselves in a very precrious position very soon.
+Institutions that continue with the ivory tower gate keepers of knowledge model are going to find themselves in a very precarious position very soon.
 And by soon, I mean 10 years ago.

 Ok, so [some DRM _is_ hilarious](http://kotaku.com/a-video-game-in-which-you-make-video-games-fights-pirat-484327325).